-Figure 7 shows that the total number of criminal damage offences in Croydon in 2020/2021 has been similar to the previous year, with both years averaging around 205 of these types of offences per month.
+Figure 7 shows that the total number of criminal damage offences in Croydon during 2020/2021 and the first half of 2021/2022 has averaged 208 of these types of offences per month.
+The past 30 months' data suggests that the numbers of these types of crime have remained steady.